-Employees should be aware that the investment activities and/or financial interests of their spouses or other individuals with whom they share financial interests may make it inappropriate for them to accept certain assignments.
+Family investments: Employees are expected to make every effort to ensure that no spouse or other member of their household has investment or business interests that could pose a conflict of interest.
+Such a conflict may make it inappropriate for the employee to accept certain assignments.
 Employees must consult with their managers before accepting any such assignment.